Mission Critical Institute blog post: How to Negotiate the Best Cyber Job Offer

 – Christine Olyer, MSOL Director of Academic Programs, Mission Critical Institute

 Only about 37% of people negotiate during a job offer; the others don’t negotiate at all or only occasionally, mainly out of fear and lack of negotiation skills.
 But buckling under may mean depriving yourself of thousands of dollars of income and other benefits.
-There’s a huge shortage of cybersecurity professionals, which could reach 3.5 million by 2021; leverage that knowledge to your advantage.
+There’s a huge shortage of cybersecurity professionals, which could reach 3.5 million by 2021; leverage that knowledge to you’re advantage.
 And reach out to a mentor who really understands the cyber job marketing to help you negotiate.

 Let’s look at these key points for negotiating a cyber job offer: